-Hierarchy of Needs: Abraham Maslow’s model of levels of human motivations, starting with the purely physiological at the bottom and concluding with the transcendental at the top.
+Hierarchy of Needs: Abraham Maslow’s model of levels of human needs, starting with the purely physiological at the bottom and concluding with the transcendental at the top.
 The 8 levels are:-

-○ Aesthetic Needs – for symmetry, order and beauty
+- Aesthetic – to appreciate symmetry, order and beauty

 Those levels marked * were in the original 1943 Hierarchy.
-The Cognitive and Aesthetic levels were formally added by Maslow in 1956.
-Maslow discussed Transcendence needs in his final, posthumous 1971 work but did not explicitly add it to the Hierarchy.
-However, many in the Maslowian tradition since – eg: Henry Gleitman, Alan Fridlund & Daniel Reisberg (1999) – have depicted Transcendence as the 8th level.
+The Cognitive and Aesthetic levels were first discussed by Maslow in 1954 and formally added to the Hierarchy in 1970.
+Maslow first discussed Transcendence needs in 1969 but did not explicitly add it to the Hierarchy – even in his final, posthumous 1971 work which discussed Transcendence in depth.
+However, many in the Maslowian tradition since have depicted Transcendence as the 8th level.